ThorOdinCode/Computer-Vision-Project/README.md

 ## Results Summary

 These plots give a quick visual read on the full-benchmark behavior of the two pipelines.
-SIFT is generally stronger geometrically, while ORB stays lighter and faster to compute.
+SIFT is generally stronger geometrically, while ORB has lower recall and a much shorter full-sweep runtime.

 ### Mean Matching Accuracy